Illinois Compiled Statutes

 advertisement, excepting work requiring personal confidence or necessary

 supplies under the control of monopolies, where competitive bidding is

-impossible.
+impossible, or as otherwise provided in the Forest Preserve District and Conservation District Design-Build Authorization Act.
 All contracts for supplies, material, or work shall be signed by

 the president of the board and by any other officer as the board in

 its discretion may designate.

 (Source: P.A.
 102-460, eff.
 6-1-22